ian-coccimiglio/skeletal_muscle_toolbox/README.md

 ## Introduction

-This resource serves to gather, distribute, and document pipelines amd tools relating to skeletal muscle imaging, particularly those that operate within FIJI and ImageJ.
+This resource serves to collect, distribute, and document pipelines and tools relating to skeletal muscle imaging, particularly those that operate within FIJI and ImageJ.

-The main goal is to provide all the plugins in one repository, such that users can download all or part of them.
+The main goal is to provide all the plugins in one repository, such that users can easily find and use them.
+If this proves to be helpful, it can be turned into an ImageJ Update Site.

-If you use any of the tools in this toolbox, remember to cite the original author using the table below!
+If you DO use any of the tools in this toolbox, remember to cite the original author using the table below!

 ## Pipelines